fabiogaiera/transitioning-to-kx/articles/LinkedIn Article 1.md

 - In real-world scenarios, kdb+ tables are partitioned.
 This allows for optimal performance when storing/retrieving data.
-- Consider building a `kdb+tick` architecture when creating a real-time and historical tick data solution.
+- Consider building a `kdb+tick` architecture when creating a real-time database and historical database with tick data.

 ## Conclusion